michael-christen/archive/notes/speedometer.md

 future we could use GPIO instead of UART.
 To improve the actual spread, getting the actual clock value and using an external oscillator would probably do the job.

+#### 1/28/2017 Saturday

+Let's trigger the input, we'll probably have to connect two pins with a jumper.

+Trying to print out the captured input wasn't working (only returning 0's) adding in a prescaler helped diagnose the issue.
+We were counting too quickly, slowing down to uart speeds and grabbing the actual counter value showed that we were sucessfully resetting the counter when the pin changes.
+Now we need to take a look at the status flags and see if any of the CC values are getting set.

+Setting up a debug log in main really helped out.
+Printed out status register and various capture values along with counter.
+Saw that CC2 was actually configured.
+Now I can setup a test with another GPIO.

+#### 1/30/2017 Monday

+Cleaned up main and read datasheet and reference manual more to get a better idea of what was going on.
+For the development of the input capture code we'll most likely need to add:
+* support for multiple captures
+* a way to record that we didn't hit anything, perhaps insert a 0 into the list if we went the whole period.
+This will probably atleast involve adding a interrupt handler on the update event.

+I'd like to add an automated test, combining an output pin to the trigger input and calling the delay function and comparing expected values with actual ones.